ethanniser/next-typesafe-url/docs/app.md

 Layouts only have access to route params, not search params ([see why](https://nextjs.org/docs/app/api-reference/file-conventions/page#good-to-know)).

-In terms of validation, a layout could represent any number of routes within it, all of which may have their own validators which may not neccesarily overlap.
+In terms of validation, a layout could represent any number of routes within it, all of which may have their own validators which may not neccesarily overlap. \

 Because of this, **you** must define a new zod validator for each layout, which accurately represents the union of all possible valid route params for all nested routes.

 #### withLayoutParamValidation

 `next-typesafe-url/app` provides a higher order component `withLayoutParamValidation` you can wrap your layouts with to provide runtime validation through your zod validator.

-**If your layout does not consume any search/route params, there is no need to use `withLayoutParamValidation`**
+**If your layout does not consume any route params, there is no need to use `withLayoutParamValidation`**

 The `InferLayoutPropsType` is passed the type of your LayoutRoute as a generic to extrapolate the valid types coming out of the zod validator.